DLXPlugins/simple-comment-editing/src/readme.txt

 == Frequently Asked Questions ==
 = Why doesn't this plugin come with any styles? =
 It's impossible to style an inline comment editor for every theme.
 We've included basic HTML markup that is easily stylable to fit your theme.

+With <a href="https://mediaron.com/simple-comment-editing-options">Simple Comment Editing Options</a>, you can choose between three themes.

 = Where are the options? =
 No options :) - Just simple comment editing.
 If you prefer options, try out the add-on <a href="https://mediaron.com/simple-comment-editing-options">Simple Comment Editing Options</a>.